bennymiddel/bennymiddel/README.md

 - 👋 Hi, I’m Benny
+- 🕺 I do "modelling" 😗 and I like to dance
 - 👀 I’m interested in data science, machine learning and AI
 - 🌱 I’m currently learning the mentioned above